Travel Better: 15 Best Ways to Help Locals While Travelling

 Image credit: Hannah Wright

 Language barriers definitely keep us from truly understanding some aspects of our destinations’ host communities, but this shouldn’t hold you back from helping out!
-Nevertheless, showing interest in the local language definitely boosts the morale of those who consider it their mother tongue.
+Nevertheless, showing interest in the local language boosts the morale of those who consider it their mother tongue.
 It bridges gaps and even forges newfound friendships, so practise a few words or phrases before your trip!

 11. Pay more attention to local history